hassan5585/GenericRecyclerView/README.md

 # GenericRecyclerView
 This is a recyclerview with all provided classes that are needed for it to function.

-You can use this recyclerview to create a list objects that can have nested headers.
+You can use this recyclerview to create a list of objects that can have nested headers and footers.
+Almost any combination of list can be made very easily and it does all the heavy lifting for you.

 Plus it has convenience functions that handle